TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkHandling/Index.rst

 ..  todo: Add chapter about converting and outputting links in PHP

-The :ref:`link browser <linkbrowser-api>` is the window in which users can configure links in both the :ref:`rte` and the :ref:`FormEngine`.
+The :ref:`link browser <linkbrowser-api>` is the modal in which users can configure links in both the :ref:`rte` and the :ref:`FormEngine`.
 The link browser offers tabs for the different types of links like email, page, external, file, news record and possibly more.
 Each tab of the link browser has an associated